-Fo rewordi
+Fore eword i

-A. Getting started: how to initiate a review1
+A. Getting started: how to initiate a review 1

-Introduction
+ow to communicate the intention to conduct a VNR

-В. Organisation and Preparation of the Review6
+B. Bett Organisation and Preparation of the Review and Building Ba

-C. Multi-stakeholder participation11
+C. Multi-stakeholder participation 12

-D. Key building blocks for preparing the review14
+D. Key building blocks for preparing the review 15

-Ownership of the SDGs
+Ir wnership of the SDGs 19

-Leaving no one behind
+ntegration of the three dimensions of sustainable developme eaving no one behind

-Institutional mechanisms
+nstitutional mechanisms

-Structural issues
+St tructural issues 33

-Goals and targets
+oals and targets

-Means of implementation
+leans of implementationnnexes

-Conclusion and next steps

-Annexes

-E. Monitoring and Review42
+E. Monitoring and Review 44

-F. Preparatory workshops and submission of VNRs44
+F. Preparatory workshops and submission of VNRs 47

-G. Presentation of the VNR at the HLPF47
+G. Presentation of the VNR at the HLPF 51

-Н. After the presentation51
+Н. After the presentation 54

-Ar nnex 1: VNR preparation checklist53
+Ann ex 1: VNR preparation checklist 56

-nnex 2: Secretary-General's Voluntary common reporting guidelines r VNRs56
+Annex 2: Secretary-General's Voluntary common reporting guidelines for VNRs